probml/dynamax/paper/paper.md

 # Statement of need

 `Dynamax` is an open-source Python pacakge for state space modeling.
 Since it is built with `JAX` [@jax], it supports just-in-time (JIT) compilation for hardware acceleration on CPU, GPU, and TPU machines.
 It also supports automatic differentiation for gradient-based model learning.
-While other libraries exist for state space modeling in Python [@pyhsmm; @pylds; @ssm; @eeasensors; @jsl; @seabold2010statsmodels; @hmmlearn], some of which use `JAX`, this library provides a unique combination of low-level inference algorithms and high-level modeling objects that can support a wide range of research applications.
+While other libraries exist for state space modeling in Python [@pyhsmm; @ssm; @eeasensors; @seabold2010statsmodels; @hmmlearn], some using `JAX` [@jsl],  `Dynamax` provides a unique combination of low-level inference algorithms and high-level modeling objects that can support a wide range of research applications.

 The API for `Dynamax` is divided into two parts: a set of core, functionally pure, low-level inference algorithms, and a high-level, object oriented module for constructing and fitting probabilistic SSMs.
 The low-level inference API provides message passing algorithms for several common types of SSMs.
 For example, `Dynamax` provides `JAX` implementations for: